ACADEMIA

 Lecturer, UCLA MLIS Program

-I served as a Lecturer in UCLA’s MLIS program, where I designed and taught a graduate-level course on data management and documentation practices across the GLAM sector.
-The course focused on building systems that make records and data discoverable, usable, and intelligible over time, with emphasis on metadata design, workflow documentation, stewardship decisions, and long-term maintenance of digital collections and data infrastructures.
+I serve as a Lecturer in UCLA's MLIS program, where I designed and teach a graduate-level course on data management and documentation practices across the GLAM sector.
+The course focuses on building systems that make records and data discoverable, usable, and intelligible over time, with emphasis on metadata design, workflow documentation, stewardship decisions, and long-term maintenance of digital collections and data infrastructures.
+View my instructor profile on the UCLA MLIS website here.

 guest lecturing.